 The Two Social Security Disability Programs

-SSD consists of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Each program has different criteria you must satisfy:
+SSD is made up of two separate programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Each program has different criteria you must satisfy.
+Keep in mind that you might qualify to collect both types of benefits.

 Social Security Disability Insurance